coveo/coveo.analytics.js/README.md

     });
 </script>
 ```

-Make sure you replace `YOUR_API_KEY` by the API key you got in the previous step and `1.0` in the script url by the most recently released version.

 The code snippet must contain `contentIdKey` and `contentIdValue` in order to identify items in the Coveo index.
 When you want to recommend specific types of content, you also need to add a `contentType` parameter value.